 What other tests might I have along with this test?

-Because levels of CK may rise if you have a thyroid problem or kidney failure, your doctor may also order tests to find out how well these organs are working.
+Because levels of CK may rise if you have a thyroid problem, alcohol abuse, or kidney

 What do my test results mean?